Previous | Next | Home

 The compiled Java code, and any data and resource files required by the code, are bundled automatically by the Android development tools into an Android package, which is an archive file with a .apk extension.
 All the code in a single .apk file is one Android application (or app).
 Installing an app on a mobile device consists of installing the corresponding .apk file on that device.

-Each application is isolated from all other applications unless explicit permissions are given to allow them to communicate or share resources.
+Central to the Android security model is that each application is isolated from all other applications unless explicit permissions are given to allow them to communicate or share resources.
 By default:

 One of the first questions an experienced Java or C programmer looking at an Android application for the first time might ask is, "where is the main() method"?
 In a stand-alone Java program written for a desktop computer one would typically have a main() method that defines the (single) entry point for the program.
 Android is structured differently because of the nature of its target deployment environment: hardware systems that use Android (phones, tablet computers, embedded devices ...) typically have limited resources relative to desktop computers.
 In an Android application there is no main() method.
 Rather, Android is structured so that (if permissions are given) applications may use relevant pieces of other applications, without having to load all of the other application.
-This ability is important in implementing "lean and mean" applications that use minimal resources, and implies that well-written Android applications must be highly modular, with multiple entry points.

 When an application is initiated by executing its initial component, Android starts a corresponding Linux process with a single execution thread.
 By default, all components of the application run in that process and thread.
 However, components can be arranged to run in other processes, and any process can spawn additional threads.
-As we will discuss further below, implementing such options is important for operations that have the potential to block the main UI thread, if one wants to retain responsiveness in an application (see further details at Processes and Threads ).
+As we will discuss further below, implementing such options is important for operations that have the potential to block the main UI thread, if one wants to retain responsiveness in an application. |

 An activity is a single, focused "activity"; the closest analogy in normal computing is probably to that of a window on a desktop computer screen.
 For example, a simple activity might present a set of choice buttons to a user.
 An application could consist of a single activity, but more often will involve a sequence of activities, each of which is independent of the others, but all organized toward the common goal of the application.
 The typical motif for accomplishing this is to designate one activity as the screen first presented to the user, with movement between this and subsequent activities accomplished by having a current activity call another (with the visual consequence most often being that one visible screen is replaced by another on the device).
 For example, clicking a button on the first screen might replace that screen with another screen containing other widgets, a web page, a movie, or text information.
 Visually, the window corresponding to an activity represents a hierarchy of view objects derived from the base class View, as we discuss more extensively in Android User Interfaces.